michaeltelford/wgit/README.md

 Crawler is a WWW indexer or 'spider' which crawls URL's and retrieves their page contents for later use.
+Also included in this package is a means to search indexed documents stored in the database.